Graduate Students

 brntmrry@mail.ubc.ca

 Brent Murray is from Winnipeg, Manitoba, where he completed his Bachelor of Arts (Honours) in Geography with a focus in geomatics.
 He expanded his knowledge and skillset for remote sensing through the Master or Geomatics for Environmental Management (MGEM) program at UBC.
 After his time in MGEM, he worked as a GIS Specialist in Kelowna, BC, specializing in remote sensing.
 Brent is now a PhD student in the IRSS lab, focusing on tree species and wood quality prediction using multisource remote sensing data and deep learning algorithms.
-Brent enjoys spending time with friends over good food and beer.
-He also loves spending time hiking, canoeing, and camping.

 Lucas Olson

 Lukas is a Vancouverite who grew up sailing, hiking, and camping throughout the Gulf Islands.
 He earned his bachelor’s degree in urban forestry from the University of British Columbia in 2023.
 Lukas’s interest in remote sensing and geomatics was sparked after working as a programmer for a Geomatics Professor as an undergraduate student.
 Lukas joined the IRSS as a master’s student to assess the potential of using new technologies such as mobile LiDAR and photogrammetry systems, sensor networks, and drones within the forest understory to collect accurate and cost-effective measurements.
-When not in the lab, Lukas enjoys spending time camping, programming video games, and cooking.

 Harry Seely